Alan Soutar

-Away from darts, Soutar is a firefighter in Dundee as well as training guide dogs in his home with partner Amanda.

-Soutar is a keen supporter of his local football team Arbroath F.C.
+Alan Soutar (born 10 January 1978) is a Scottish professional darts player who competes in Professional Darts Corporation (PDC) events.
+A PDC Tour Card holder since 2021, Soutar won his first PDC title at 2024 Players Championship 11.
+He reached his first major quarter-final at the 2022 Grand Slam.
+His best World Championship performance is reaching the last 16 in consecutive years: 2022 and 2023.

+Soutar previously participated in British Darts Organisation (BDO) tournaments, twice reaching the last 16 at the Winmau World Masters: in 2016 and 2017.

 Career

+Soutar started playing darts as a teenager in the pub his grandparents ran.
+He plays in a saltire shirt and tartan pants, in tribute to his Scottish heritage.

 BDO

-In November 2011 Alan won the Bellrock Open.
+In November 2011 Soutar won the Bellrock Open.
 He qualified for the 2011 BDO World Darts Championship, he played Willy van de Wiel in the first round and lost 3–1 in sets.
 In 2013 he won the 2013 WDF World Cup as part of Team Scotland.
 He qualified for the 2016 BDO World Darts Championship through the Hull qualifiers before losing to Craig Caldwell in the preliminary round.

 PDC

 In February 2021, Soutar secured a two-year PDC Tour Card at UK Qualifying School.
-Soutar made his televised PDC debut with a first round defeat of Raymond van Barneveld in the 2021 UK Open before falling to Dave Chisnall in the last 16.
+He made his televised PDC debut with a first round defeat of Raymond van Barneveld in the 2021 UK Open before falling to Dave Chisnall in the last 16.

 In December 2021, Soutar made his debut at the PDC World Championship, where he defeated Diogo Portela in the first round in the deciding set.
 In the following two rounds, Soutar knocked out two seeds, Mensur Suljović and José de Sousa, each time in the deciding set having survived match darts from his opponent.
 Soutar's run to the last 16 was finally ended by Callan Rydz in a 1–4 defeat.

 In 2022, Soutar made his debut as a qualifier for the Grand Slam of Darts, where he advanced from his group ahead of reigning World Champion Peter Wright after victories over Fallon Sherrock and Nathan Aspinall.
-In the Round of 16, Soutar defeated ninth-ranked Jonny Clayton to reach the Quarter Final where he was defeated by eventual runner-up Nathan Aspinall.
+In the round of 16, Soutar defeated ninth-ranked Jonny Clayton to reach the quarter final where he was defeated by eventual runner-up Nathan Aspinall.
+At the 2023 PDC World Darts Championship, Soutar reached the fourth round again after whitewashing Mal Cuming and Daryl Gurney 3–0 in sets.
+His run proceeded with a win over Danny Noppert before being defeated by Gabriel Clemens.

+In June 2024, Soutar won a first PDC title at PC11 in Hildesheim, defeating Daryl Gurney in the final.